-1. ACEN will review its targets and restate these as necessary as our portfolio evolves
+1. ACEN will review its targets and restate these as necessary as our portfolio evolves electricity generation, such as from fleet vehicles and scope 2

 Target 1 covers scope 1 emissions from our own generation activities.
 The plan is to divest the remaining thermal assets by 2025 which will significantly reduce emissions from our own electricity generation.
 We will review our targets and restate these as necessary as our portfolio evolves.